 Business interruption insurance, also known as business income insurance, is one of the most common types of coverage most small businesses need.
-If a disaster strikes (such as a fire, flood, theft, building collapse or civil authority incident) and your business is required to shut down for a period of time, business interruption insurance will help to cover lost income or operating expenses like mortgage or rent, loan payments, taxes, and payroll.
+If a disaster strikes (such as a fire, flood, theft, building collapse or civil authority incident) and your business is required to shut down for a period of time, business interruption insurance will help cover lost income or operating expenses like mortgage or rent, loan payments, taxes, and payroll.
 Business interruption insurance can be bundled into your BOP.

 Crime insurance can protect your business from financial loss due to criminal activity, including computer and funds transfer fraud, employee dishonesty, forgery and alteration, loss of money and securities, and theft of your clients’ property.
 If you have employees or work with sensitive information, you will want some form of crime insurance.
 Before purchasing a policy, make sure the provider covers your industry.

-If your business sends out a defective product and needs to recall it from the market, product recall insurance can financially help you do just that.
+If your business sends out a defective product and needs to recall it from the market, product recall insurance can financially help you do that.
 This insurance is typically necessary for manufacturers to cover recall costs related to customer notification, shipping and disposal.

 For an extra layer of protection, business owners can seek out umbrella insurance.
 Commercial umbrella insurance (similar to personal umbrella insurance, but with higher policy limits) covers the cost of additional liability that exceeds the limits of an underlying policy, such as your general liability or commercial auto insurance.
-Though often referred to interchangeably with excess liability insurance, commercial umbrella insurance can also sometimes cover claims that the underlying policy wouldn’t otherwise cover.
+Though often referred to interchangeably with excess liability insurance, commercial umbrella insurance can sometimes cover claims that the underlying policy wouldn’t otherwise cover.

-Key takeaway: You can protect your business against losses from physical and technological disasters with policies like business interruption insurance and cyber insurance.
+Protect your business against losses from physical and technological disasters with policies like business interruption insurance and cyber insurance.